OPT4SMART/crazychoir/README.md

 ## Requirements and Installation
 **CrazyChoir** requires ROS 2 Foxy to be installed on your system.

 Some preliminary steps are required to complete the installation.
-We refer the reader to [this guide](https://opt4smart.github.io/crazychoir/installation).
+We refer the reader to the [installation guide](https://opt4smart.github.io/crazychoir/installation).

 ## Examples
 To check the installation and start to use **CrazyChoir**, you can run